AIAUSA/Superbowl/index.md

 - template: tickets
   block: prices
   content: We apologize that we had to close table sales at this time due to the restriction
-    of being at half capacity because of COVID 19.
+    of being at 1/2 capacity because of COVID 19.
 We will open sales in the future if we are able.
 If you would like to be put on the waitlist for a table, please email us at sbb@athletesinaction.org.Sponsorships are still available for the in person event, online special and broadcast opportunities.
 Email sbb@athletesinaction.org